smyrman/django-jquery-widgets/README.rst

 Django jQuery Widgets
 =====================

-This is a pluggable app for Django (based on jQuery UI) that currently provide only one extra widget: ForeignKeySeatchInput.
-This widget provide search functionallety for foreingkey fields in a form.
+This is a pluggable app for Django based on jQuery UI.
+The goal of this project is to make available a subset of jQuery UI's widgets with a decent level of abstraction.

 Application content
 ===================